Why Traditional Budgets Don’t Work (and What to Try Instead)

 So if you’ve struggled to figure out how to budget and make it stick, it’s not that you’re bad with money.
 You just need a system that combines structure and clarity with flexibility — so your money can adapt to your life, rather than the other way around.

-That’s why I created The Intentional Money Method.
+That’s why I created The Intentional Money Method of managing your money with the Two Checking Account Budget.

 The Intentional Money Method